fakerybakery/Google-Image-Search-API/README.md

 Closed Source License.
 You must first get written permission by creating an `Issue`.
 Please follow me @fakerybakery and star this repo.
 No use is allowed, even for personal use, without prior written permission.

+I am planning to change the license in the future.

 ## Requirements (for NodeJS)
 JSDOM
 ```